Last Updated on:

 Determine that the access use is recorded.

-Determine that the county recognizes this as the legal access for the parcel.
+In addition, you need to know whether the county recognizes this as the legal access for the parcel.

 Determine whether additional work is needed to upgrade the road to required county standards.